Public Relations Definition

 Most agencies, in the pursuit of being creative, just miss the essence of a brand message.
 It is a basic proposition that can be and should be expressed in the simplest possible words.
 However, for the agency getting creative is somehow more important.

-Second, as I mention it is hard to grab people’s attention now.
-It means having a lot of advertising budget also might not help much.
+Second, as mentioned earlier it is hard to grab people’s attention now.
+It means having a lot of advertising budget also might not help.
 The answer to this problem is a good PR campaign to help a new brand.
 Let the advertising take a back seat.
 (Ries and Ries, 2002).

-But the problem is that the ad spend is not decreasing, in fact it has been increasing steadily.
-Perhaps, we need to listen to the guys in the ad agency as to what they are saying .
+Although Ries and Ries (2002) have got some solid arguments against advertising, especially, to build a new brand but the problem is that the ad spend is not decreasing, in fact it has been on the rise steadily.
+Perhaps, we need to listen to the guys in the ad agency/department as to what they are saying .
 Well that would require another article.

-For now, I will leave this discussion and would return later. but here are some quotations about advertising that I think are interesting:
+For now, I will leave this discussion and would return to it later.
+Here are some quotations about advertising that I think are interesting: